 message property

-A notification object SHALL contain a property named message whose value is a string that describes the condition that was encountered.
+A notification object SHALL contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the condition that was encountered.

-level property
+NOTE: There is no rich text equivalent of the notification.message property because tool notifications typically appear on the console, where rich text is not supported.level property

 A notification object MAY contain a property named level whose value is one of a fixed set of strings that specify the severity level of the notification.